 - Persistent dry skin or unusual hair thinning

-- Temperature sensitivity (feeling unusually cold in hypothyroidism or excessively hot in hyperthyroidism)
+- Temperature sensitivity, feeling unusually cold with hypothyroidism or excessively hot with hyperthyroidism

 - Growth delay or slowed height progression

-👉 If these physical changes appear alongside attention problems, a metabolic cause should be strongly considered.
+If any of these physical changes appear alongside attention problems, a thyroid evaluation should come before an ADHD diagnosis.

 Hypothyroidism vs Hyperthyroidism: How Each Mimics ADHD Differently